 Your genetic counselor will help you figure out if your family history suggests an inherited pattern to the cases of breast cancer — and perhaps ovarian and other types of cancer — that have occurred.
-If so, a BRCA1 or BRCA2 mutation may be causing the cancer in your family.
+If so, an abnormal BRCA1, BRCA2, or PALB2 gene may be causing the cancer in your family.
 The only way to know for sure is to undergo genetic testing.

 Genetic testing results are most meaningful when the process begins with a family member who has already been diagnosed with breast cancer or ovarian cancer.
 That may be you, or it may be your mother, aunt, sister, or another family member.
 Here’s why:

 - Even if an abnormal gene linked to higher breast cancer risk is present in your family, not every person in the family will have inherited it.
 It’s more likely that someone who has had breast or ovarian cancer will have the mutation.
-Once you verify that a relative with cancer has the BRCA1 or BRCA2 mutation, then it’s very likely that the cancers in your family are being caused by the mutation.
+Once you verify that a relative with cancer has an abnormal gene, then it’s very likely that the cancers in your family are being caused by this mutated gene.
 Family members who then test positive should consider themselves to be at high risk of developing breast or ovarian cancer.
 Those who test negative can view their risk as similar to that of people in the general population.

 - If a family member with breast or ovarian cancer tests negative for a known abnormal gene linked to breast cancer risk, then it’s possible that a strong pattern of cancer in your family is due to some other inherited gene yet to be discovered by researchers.
 Based on family history alone, you and your relatives still should consider your risk of breast and ovarian cancer to be higher than that of the general population.

 Sometimes, there are no living relatives with cancer who can undergo genetic testing.
 A genetic counselor can help you decide who in the family is the best person to test and why.